Implicits, type classes, and extension methods, part 4: understanding implicits

 Well, there is a flag -Xlog-implicits which prints some internal messages… but it generates tons of logs, as we always use tons of implicits - even if we don’t know about them.
 An example is CanBuildFrom type class which is used to describe if the transformation we are doing currently is allowed (e.g. turning a collection of pairs into Map).
 So if you are (flat)mapping collection implicits are there.

-Some improvement over it might be the splain compiler plugin.
-Its author aims to make the compiler generate better error messages about implicits, which is why the plugin creates a pretty print with an implicit derivation tree.
+An improvement over it might be the splain compiler plugin.
+Its author aims to make the compiler generate better error messages about implicits, which is why the plugin creates a pretty-printed implicit derivation tree.

-If we are trying to debug e.g. type class derivation, my first idea is to run REPL.
-Then import things, so that your scope possibly close to the one you are trying to fix (you might need to commend something out, in order to make project compile and run console).
-Then, you have 2 tools at your disposal:
+If we are trying to debug, e.g., type class derivation, my first idea is to run the REPL.
+Then import things so that your scope is possibly close to the one you are trying to fix (you might need to comment something out in order to make the project compile and run the console).
+Then, you have two tools at your disposal:

 sealed trait Natural